DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-domain-model-pattern.md

         Stateless service is a class that implements business logic, not contains data model.
 Normally, it is only a method, and interact with an entity.
 A stateless service can be called the other stateless services, or call the DAO in the persisten layer to communicate with a database.

         Drawbacks of Anemic Domain Model:
-        - Lack of discoverability may lead to duplicate already existing code.
-        - When you don't keep methods near to data, it is hard to say where exactly they are located.
-The developer forfeits the idea to write their own implementation of those methods, which results in duplicating some or all already existing logic.
-        - Lack of encapsulation.

-            To know more about [encapsulation in object-oriented programming](https://ducmanhphan.github.io/2019-12-19-encapsulation-in-object-oriented-programming/).

-        - Difficult to maintain because the business logic will be used to expand in multiple layers.
-So when we want to add a new functionality or fix an existed feature, it is a conundrom.

     - Rich Domain Model